mikabra/mikabra.github.io/about.md

 # Mika Bradley

 Hi!
-I'm an MPhil student in linguistics at University College London, mainly interested in formal semantics & pragmatics, computational cognitive science and the philosophy of language.
+I'm an MPhil student in linguistics at University College London.
+I'm interested in the logic of natural language, and how it interfaces with the logic of thought and the logic of conversation.

-My research has generally focused on various phenomena at the interface between the semantic and conceptual-intentional systems — that is, I think about what it means for an individual to know the meaning of a sentence, and how that knowledge is brought to bear in communication.
 Lately, I've been thinking a lot about the system that generates and selects between alternatives, those expressions left unpronounced that nonetheless seem crucial for sentence interpretation.
+But I've also worked on the semantics and cognition of quantificational expressions, as well as on game-theoretic and constraint-based models of pragmatic language understanding.

-Before my MPhil, I completed my BSc in Experimental Linguistics, also at UCL, where I wrote my thesis on an interesting class nouns — 'quasi-count' nouns — that can only be modified by large, round numerals.
+Before my MPhil, I completed my BSc in Experimental Linguistics, also at UCL, where I wrote my thesis on an interesting class of nouns in English and German that strongly resist modification by small, 'precise' numerals, but seem to accept modification by large, 'round' numerals.
+You can read my abstract [here](https://github.com/mikabra/mikabra.github.io/blob/main/assets/Thesis_Abstract.pdf)!

 You can reach me at [mika.bradley.22@ucl.ac.uk](mailto:mika.bradley.22@ucl.ac.uk).